 - a) A meeting of the congregation, Board or Council shall be called to approve the plans for renovation, and to instruct the Board of Trustees to carry out the wishes of the congregation.
-[See also The Manual 2019 sections G3 and "Model Trust Deed"). - b) The Board of Trustees shall then be called to meet, having been given at least seven days' notice.
+[See also The Manual 2019 sections G3 and "Model Trust Deed"]. - b) The Board of Trustees shall then be called to meet, having been given at least seven days' notice.
 At this meeting a resolution(s) shall be passed setting out the decision to carry out the renovations.
-This resolution must include the following points of information: - the legal description of the subject property - the plans for renovation and the costs of same - the terms of payment and arrangements for financing - the request for Regional approval of the planned renovation and of financing. - c) A certified copy of the resolution(s) shall be sent to the Property Committee Chair.
+This resolution must include the following points of information: - the description (Civic Address and PID Number of real property) of the subject property - the plans for renovation and the costs of same - the terms of payment and arrangements for financing - the request for Regional approval of the planned renovation and of financing. - c) A certified copy of the resolution(s) shall be sent to the Property Committee Chair.
 The resolution(s) must be accompanied by a Certificate of Trustees, asking consent of Region, and must be signed by the Chairperson and Secretary of the Board of Trustees.
-(See Appendix A) - d) The Trustees shall provide the Regional Property Committee (or equivalent) with all relevant information and documents. - e) After receiving the consent of Region, (See Appendix B) the Trustees (or designated committee) may then proceed with the renovation to the church property.
+(See Appendix A)

+- d) The Trustees shall provide the Regional Property Committee (or equivalent) with all relevant information and documents. - e) After receiving the consent of Region, via Appendix B the Trustees (or designated committee) may then proceed with the renovation to the church property.